harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/builder/notes/Builder Design Patterns in Java.md

 }
 ```

-A constructor with a limited number of parameters won’t be something that will make your code unreadable.
+A constructor with a limited number of parameters wonâ€™t be something that will make your code unreadable.
 But what if now you have something like this :

 ```java